victorverma/Projection-Effects/README.md

 The SWAN-SF dataset is divided across many CSVs, each of which contains a 12-hour multivariate time series that preceded either a flare or a quiet period.
-In the experiments for the paper by Goodwin et al., each row of the training and test sets contained summary statistics computed from a single CSV.
-The summarized CSVs are those in the directories matching `data/raw/swan_sf/partition[1-5]/(FL|NF)`.
+In the experiments in the paper by Goodwin et al., each row of the training and test sets contained summary statistics computed from a single CSV.
+The CSVs that were used are in the directories matching `data/raw/swan_sf/partition[1-5]/(FL|NF)/`.
-Run the command below from `data/` to make `data/summary_df.parquet`, which stores all of the training and test data.
+Run the command below from `data/processed/` to make two data frames for each partition such that one contains the data in all the CSVs for the partition and the other contains all of the summary statistic data.
+The data frames are saved in files matching `data/processed/partition[1-5]/(full|summary)_df.parquet`.
 ```
-conda run -p ../env/ --live-stream python make_summary_df.py
+./make_dfs.sh
 ```